getyoti/yoti-joomla/Readme.md

 `cd yoti-joomla` if this is the directory where you cloned the repos

-`docker-compose build` to rebuild the images if you have modified `docker-compose.yml` file
+`docker-compose build --no-cache` to rebuild the images if you have modified `docker-compose.yml` file

 `docker-compose up -d` to build the containers.